 - “Automate everything” should be your motto.
 It helps establish the “tool guy” role who will handle work automation.

 - Establish a comfortable work-from-home environment.
 Several computer displays and reliable printers and routers are indispensable.
 Use a redundant “fallback” internet connection.

 - Make sure that people don’t work themselves to death.

-- Missing feedback can cause anxiousness and lead to depression.
-Make sure that management and team lead continuously monitor the team sentiment, Have a frequent one-on-one, virtual feedback chats.
+- Missing feedback can cause anxiety and lead to depression.
+Make sure that management and team lead continuously monitor the team sentiment.
+Have frequent one-on-one virtual feedback chats.